SeongJung-Kim/adk-finance-agent/README.md

 Build a financial analysis agent using
 "Gemini AI for Financial Analysis and Report Generation in Python"

+- Data Acquistion and Preprocessing: Downloading financial data using yfinance, handling missing data and preparing it for analysis with Gemini.
+- Advanced Prompt Engineering for Financial Analysis: Crafting effective prompts to extract insights, compare stock performance and identify market trends using Gemini.
+- Gemini-Driven Financial Data Exploration: Exploring trends, anomalies and correlations within financial datasets using Gemini's analytical capabilities.
+-

 [Gemini AI for Financial Analysis and Report Generation in Python](https://janelleturing.medium.com/gemini-for-financial-analysis-and-report-generation-in-python-99a08f853788)

 [깃허브](https://github.com/SeongJung-Kim/adk-finance-agent)